-There is also the belief that everyone is not only equal, but because they are equal and wish to be treated as equals, that capabilities must also be similar in thought to that of “if one can do it, so must another”.
+There is also the belief that everyone is not only equal, but because they are equal and wish to be treated as equals, that capabilities must also be similar in thought to that of “if one can do it, so must another.”
 A great example of this would be in the idea I would personally not ask someone else to do something that I was neither capable nor willing to do myself.
-This is a great way to establish expectation among those who work with me or under me.
+This is a great way to establish expectations among those who work with me or under me.

-By establishing the preceding, there would be no reason why a certain task could not be completed within the desired or requested time frames or workload.
+By establishing the preceding, there would be no reason a certain task could not be completed within the desired or requested time frames or workload.
 The idea that if I can do it, anyone could do it is paramount because I do not believe that I am anything special or magnanimous to the degree that someone could not follow my lead.

-Interpersonally speaking, I will provide abundant amounts of information from a higher-level perspective, a logical perspective as well as a historical perspective because I understand that knowledge is power, and the last thing I would want to do is render my team powerless or talk down to them as though they had a weak vocabulary.
+Interpersonally speaking, I will provide abundant amounts of information from a higher-level perspective, a logical view, as well as a historical perspective because I understand that knowledge is power, and the last thing I would want to do is render my team powerless or talk down to them as though they had a weak vocabulary.

 The idea is that if I empower them by providing this information on a level remotely close to where I believe I find myself, we will have the most dynamic and intellectually sound team the organization has ever seen.
-We will be able to problem-solve and innovate as though the company hired some outside firm who specializes in innovations or groundbreaking procedures meant to improve processes or increase profitability.
+We will be able to problem-solve and innovate as though the company hired some outside firm specializing in innovations or groundbreaking procedures meant to improve processes or increase profitability.

-Because of this newfound power and because of the ideas that will undoubtedly ensue in response to this newfound knowledge base, co-workers and employees will take the information and run with it.
-They will not only continue to empower themselves, making their own positions and futures even more solid, but they will pay it forward to empower others who had once found themselves in similar shoes to the employee or co-worker I just shared the information with.
+Because of this newfound power and the ideas that will undoubtedly ensue in response to this newfound knowledge base, co-workers and employees will take the information and run with it.
+They will not only continue to empower themselves, making their positions and futures even more solid, but they will pay it forward to empower others who had once found themselves in similar shoes to the employee or co-worker I just shared the information with.
 This pay-it-forward mentality will spread like a virus and infect the entire company.